 3D printed hip fits the individual and reduces recovery time

-The Mayo Clinic in Phoenix Arizona use 3D printers to enable customized joint replacement surgeries and successfully printed its first custom hip.
-To begin, the clinic enables doctors to send a 3D file of their patient’s CT scan to a printer which then prints out a 3D model of patient’s hip joint.
+The Mayo Clinic in Phoenix, Arizona, uses 3D printers to enable customized joint replacement surgeries and successfully published its first custom hip.
+To begin, the clinic allows doctors to send a 3D file of their patient’s CT scan to a printer which then prints out a 3D model of the patient’s hip joint.
 The implants used in a hip replacement were biocompatible and made to resist corrosion, degradation, and wear.
 The 3D printed hip reduces the cost of creating artificial hips and allows healthcare providers to build hips that better fit the physical dimensions of specific individuals.